yummacss/yummacss/README.md

 ## Getting started

-Yumma CSS is a CSS framework packed with a set of abbreviated utility classes for building faster and more maintainable UIs.
+Yumma CSS is a CLI-first CSS framework packed with a set of non-opinionated, atomic utility classes designed to minimize and scale your codebase.

 ### Installing